bwInfoSec/schwachstellenmgmt/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/bwInfoSec/schwachstellenmgmt.git`
 2. Navigate to the project directory: `cd schwachstellenmgmt`
+3. (Optional:A virtual environment can be created with Python: `python -m venv env` )
-3. Install the required dependencies: `pip install -r requirements.txt`
+4. Install the required dependencies: `pip install -r requirements.txt`
-4. Install the Python package: `pip install .`
+5. Install the Python package: `pip install .`
-5. Get more information about the system: `schwachstellenmgmt -h`
+6. Get more information about the system: `schwachstellenmgmt -h`
-6. Start the script: `schwachstellenmgmt`
+7. Start the script: `schwachstellenmgmt`

 ## User Input
 The user has to enter some information so that the script can start: